Letractively/uliweb/trunk/apps/Documents/files/guestbook.rst

 ``n.put()`` to store the record to the database.
 You can also use ``n.save()`` to store the record, it's the same.

-After that, we will invoke ``redirect`` to jump another page, it's the homepage of GuestBook.
+After that, we will invoke ``return redirect`` to jump another page, it's the homepage of GuestBook.
 Here we use ``url_for`` again to create reversed URL.
-Notice you don't need to write return before it.

 If the flag is ``False``, it means validation is failed.
 So we assign an error message to ``message`` variable, then invoke ``form.html(request.params, data, py=False)``